vvmanikantasai/concepts/Life Skills/Listening-and-active-communication.md

 ---

 ### How can you make your communication assertive?
-You can watch and analyse the videos, then think what would be a few steps you can apply in your own life?

 * Try to understand my feelings clearly
 * Know what I actually need